hp4k1h5/agora/docs/bots/README.md

 ## running a real trading algo

-If you are using paper keys or are comfortable with this bot trading with your money, try typing `bots` and then `bots ls` to list bots and then, *if you are ok with the bot trading on your alpaca account* type `bots start alpha $spy` in the repl.
-The first command displays the bots component.
-The second lists the available bots and the third starts [alpha bot](alpha.js) which is based on a mean-reversion algorithm, targeting `$SPY`.
+If you are using paper keys or are comfortable with this bot trading with your money, try typing `[3 bots` to display the bots component.
+Type `bots ls` to list bots and then, *if you are ok with the bot trading on your alpaca account* type `bots start alpha $spy`.
+This starts [alpha bot](alpha.js), targeting `$SPY`. alpha bot is very simple and is based on a mean-reversion algorithm.

 [alpha bot](alpha.js) contains many comments and serves as documentation for building algo bots in iexcli.
 You'll see that the bot can print to the repl output window and to the bot component, which offers some default text formatting, as well as a place to dump more persistent messages.

+You can also import the `Log` class, which can help you keep track of positions.
+See [Log](../../src/log/log.js) and its usage in alpha bot.

 ## developer info